View Mary McMann's Obituary on citizensvoice.com and share memories

 |

-Mary Louise McMann, the eldest of four children and daughter of the late Frank S. and Florence R. Koprowski, entered into eternal rest on Monday, Jan.
+Mary Louise Koprowski McMann, the eldest of four children and daughter of the late Frank S. and Florence R. Janusziewicz Koprowski, entered into eternal rest on Monday, Jan.
 6, 2020.

 She loved making a house, "a home."
 Some of her favorite activities were to decorate, garden, cook and spend time with her family and care for them.
 Her beloved Pomeranians, "Shawnee and Trooper," provided many hours of exercise and devoted love and entertainment.